roshed/Sitehell/README.md

 Sitehell help with editing sites by means of editing one file rather than edit everyone subpag, so you really gain a lot of time.

 ## Introduction
-To configure Sitehell open file index.php in main folder, `
+To configure Sitehell open file config.php in main folder, `
 $dbip = '#'; // ip database